luke-h1/OPENVPN-GUIDE/README.md

 Install OpenVPN on `CLIENT_UBUNTU` :

-Just like on OPENVPN_SERVER, you'll need to install EPEL before you can install OpenVPN:
+Just like on OPENVPN-SERVER, you'll need to install EPEL before you can install OpenVPN:

 ```
 yum -y install epel-release
 yum -y install openvpn
 ```

-Copy and Install Keys from `OPENVPN_SERVER` to `CLIENT_UBUNTU`
+Copy and Install Keys from `OPENVPN-SERVER` to `CLIENT_UBUNTU`

 Now you need to copy the keys you tar balled up on OPENVPN_SERVER over to CLIENT_UBUNTU